nathan-abraham/CurveScape/README.md

 # CurveScape

 CurveScape is a lightweight, colorful graphing application and graphing calculator focused on efficiency and usability.
-Type in mathematicsl functions (e.g. sin(x)) to **instantly** generate interactive, vibrant graphs.
+Type in mathematical functions (e.g. sin(x)) to **instantly** generate interactive, vibrant graphs.

 ## Features